Dmitrii-I/lpic-1-study-notes/README.md

 - `hdparm -g /dev/sda` shows disk geometry
 - `blkid`: locate/print block device attributes
 - `blkid /dev/sda3` shows UUID of a disk partition

-##### Set the correct hardware ID for different devices, especially the boot device.
 - each device has a major and a minor device number
 - `ls -l /dev/sda` shows major and minor device number before date
 - major device number identifies the driver Linux is using